Jellix/scripts/README.md

 A collection of useful and not so useful scripts.

-Unless otherwise stated, this scripts are designed to be run within a git directory.
+Unless otherwise stated, these scripts are designed to be run within a git directory.
+Sometimes they come with some kind of help, sometimes they don't.

+__*Use at your own risk.*__

 Content: